Wilms' tumour (kidney cancer in children)

-WAGR syndrome is a combination of abnormalities in the coloured part of the eye (iris), the genitourinary tract and the brain.
-The iris is either partially or totally absent (aniridia).
+WAGR syndrome – a combination of abnormalities in the coloured part of the eye (iris), the genitourinary tract and the brain.
+The iris is either partly or totally missing (aniridia).
 There can be defects in the kidneys, urinary system, penis, scrotum, clitoris, testicles or ovaries.
 And the person may have learning disability.

-Beckwith-Wiedemann Syndrome means that children have larger than normal internal organs and often have a very big tongue.
+Beckwith-Wiedemann Syndrome – children have larger than normal internal organs and often have a very big tongue.
 Also, one arm or leg may be bigger than the other.

-Denys-Drash Syndrome means that babies do not develop a penis, scrotum or testicles and can be mistaken for girls.
+Denys-Drash Syndrome – affected boy babies do not develop a penis, scrotum or testicles and can be mistaken for girls.
 They also develop damaged kidneys that stop working.
 A Wilms' tumour can grow in the damaged kidney.

 Between 1 and 2 out of every 100 children (1 to 2%) with a Wilms' tumour have at least one relative who has had the same type of cancer.
 These children are at an increased risk of developing a Wilms' tumour because they have inherited an abnormal gene from one of their parents.